Will I Face Age Restrictions Teaching English Abroad in Asia?

 Asian culture takes the saying "respect your elders," to a new level.
 Asian culture and society treat elders with the utmost respect and this is very much instilled in children at a young age.
 This is also one of the reasons schools in Asia are hesitant to hire more mature teachers.

-This respect culture can limit the hiring of teachers older than the age of 40, as it causes a struggle and tension that schools want to avoid.
+This respect culture can limit the hiring of teachers older than the age of 40 at times in countries like South Korea, as it causes a struggle and tension that schools want to avoid.

 4. Be Aware of the Specifics of Teaching Young Learners